10 reasons to visit Oxford this summer

 Oxford is a top destination for Harry Potter fans: both the Bodleian Library and Christ Church College hall were prominently featured in the films.
-Rediscover Hogwarts by retracing Harry, Ron and Hermione’s steps and create your own magical memories!
+Retrace Harry, Ron and Hermione’s steps and create your own magical memories!

 7. University of Oxford

 The University of Oxford is famous for its high academic achievements and for being one of the oldest and most prestigious universities in the world.
-The university is composed of over 30 Colleges located throughout the centre of Oxford which has been home to hundreds of influential people such as Stephen Hawking and Margaret Thatcher.
-Most of the colleges allow visitors, where they can walk in the same hallways be inspired by the history of the university.
+The university is consists of 39 colleges located throughout the centre of Oxford.
+These have been home to hundreds of influential people such as Stephen Hawking and Margaret Thatcher.
+Most colleges allow visitors, so you can walk in the same hallways and be inspired by the history of the university.

 8. Cycle City

-Oxford is recognised as one of the few ‘Cycling Cities’ in the UK, with 17% of working residents choosing to cycle to work.
-The city is cycling-friendly with many roads and paths adapted for bicycles.
+Oxford is cycling-friendly with many roads and paths adapted for bicycles.
 During a summer’s day, cycling on one of the many cycle routes around Oxford must be experienced.

 Oxford has a variety of world-class museums which include art and natural history.
 It is also home to the Ashmolean Museum which is the world’s first public museum founded in 1683.
 As admission is usually free, there is so much historical culture just waiting to be found.

-In 2017 the newly renovated Westgate shopping centre was opened which contains 100 new shops, a rooftop dining terrace, and a 5 screen cinema.
-Oxford is now home to a majority of large chain retailers as well as a plethora of quirky independent boutiques.
+In 2017 the newly renovated Westgate shopping centre opened and includes both high street and designer shops, a rooftop dining terrace, mini golf and a 5 screen cinema.
+Oxford is also home to a range of quirky independent boutiques.
 The famous luxury outlet Bicester Village is only a short ride away – a world-famous destination for shopping!